ninotker/Dyna-1/README.md

 ```
 pip install -r requirements.txt
 ```
 Then, download the model weights and upload them to the `model/weights` folder.
+The weights can be found on 🤗HuggingFace at <a href='https://huggingface.co/gelnesr/Dyna-1'>gelnesr/Dyna-1</a>.
 More information on how to download them can be found <a href='https://github.com/gelnesr/Dyna-1-public/blob/main/model/weights/README.md'>here</a>.

 # Inference